 Massachusetts Mutual Life Insurance, better known as MassMutual, is a mutual insurance company that offers life insurance as well as other investment products such as 401(k)s and annuities.

 For this reason, MassMutual could be a great option if you are looking to handle your life insurance and retirement planning with a single company.

 Policy offerings include term, whole and universal life insurance.
 All life insurance products through MassMutual have standard rider add-ons, such as waivers for premium and accelerated death benefits, at no additional cost — similar to other major insurers.
 Policyholders can also change their beneficiaries at any time by filling out a form and showing insurable interest.

 Term life insurance is available through MassMutual's Vantage Term policies, which provide affordable life insurance coverage for a set period of time.
 Term policies through MassMutual are guaranteed level, meaning premiums will not increase during the term period.

 You can purchase Vantage Term plans with a death benefit from $100,000 to over $10 million.
 Coverage lengths for this policy include:

 - 30 years

-Once the initial term period has ended, you have the ability to renew the policy annually but will likely incur a larger premium.
+Once the initial term period ends, you may renew the policy annually but will likely pay a larger premium.
 Alternatively, all Vantage Term plans can be converted to permanent life insurance such as MassMutual's Whole Life Legacy products.